-The State Subdivision Map Act governs how cities are to process and administer the creation of new parcels and subdivisions.
-The Map Act states that a final subdivision map must be filed with the City before the tentative map approval expires.
+The Subdivision Map Act governs how cities process and administer the creation of new parcels and subdivisions.
+The Subdivision Map Act states that a final subdivision map must be filed with the City before the tentative map approval expires.
 The filing of a final map is usually the beginning of significant investment on the part of the developer.
 Tentative maps are initially approved for two years.
-Applicants may request up to six years of extensions.
+Applicants may request up to six years of discretionary extensions by the City.
 The State legislated a number of automatic extensions of valid tentative maps in response to the Great Recession because there were numerous approved tentative maps with no market for home sales at that time.